Insurance startup Gabi raises $27M to double its product, engineering and marketing teams – TechCrunch

 The insurance game

-According to Fichtner, Gabi works with a number of the venture-backed insurance companies — startups like MetroMile, Root Insurance and Lemonade.
+According to Fichtner, Gabi works with a number of the venture-backed insurance companies — startups like Root Insurance and Lemonade.
 Regular readers will recall that we’ve inducted two of the three into the $100 million ARR club (more here and here).
 Fichtner told TechCrunch that they make attractive partners as they are “quite competitive” and provide strong customer support.

 Toss in Insurify and Gabi and there’s a constellation of insurance-focused startups that are raising oodles of ducats.
 Why?
 Fichtner left us with a figure that we have to share as it helps answer our question.
 Guess, if you will, how much money is paid out in the U.S. each year in insurance commissions? $64 billion, for personal (non-corporate) insurance.